LukeWood/Doge/README.md

 Run the following command from your bash shell.
 > wget http://raw.githubusercontent.com/LukeWoodSMU/DOGE/master/DOGE.jar && java -jar DOGE.jar ; rm DOGE.jar

+Another way to get the Doge is to install the npm package desktopfriends
+> npm install -g desktopfriends
+> doge
 # Description
 This is an example of how to produce graphics without backgrounds in a cross platform method.